PureStorage-OpenConnect/ansible-playbook-examples/flashblade/pure-fb-filesystem-replication/README.md

    ```

  ##### Filesystem failover
-   Filesystem failover required target(dst) filesystem to be promoted and all the clients must then be directed to the target array.
+   In Filesystem failover target(dst) filesystem to be promoted and all the clients must then be directed to the target array.
 The local file system is then demoted.

+   Enter Clients inventory detail in `hosts.ini` and specify `mount_point` under "client_details" section in `fb_details.yml` file.
+   Data VIP is required to redirect clients from local to remote array.
    **fb_details.yml for failover**
-   Enter Clients detail in `hosts.ini` and use specify `mount_point` under "client_details" section in `fb_details.yml` file.
-   Data VIP is required to redirect clients from local to remote array.

    ```
     # FlashBlade inventory
     array_inventory: